gevogler/gevogler.github.io/_posts/2025-05-19-sonicdicom.md

 ## What is SonicDICOM?

+{: .box-success}
+SonicDICOM was created in 2003 by Fujidenolo Solutions Co. as a medical-use system based on JPEG images.
+The data center was not established until 2008, with the aim of being able to offer a cloud service to its customers.

 SonicDICOM is a web-based medical imaging platform for storage, visualization and sharing, offering cloud environments [2].
 It allows you to manage and share DICOM format diagnostic images (such as X-rays, MRIs, CT scans, etc) in order to improve DICOM flows in hospitals [3].

 ## References
 [1] Shah, Varun & Konda, Sreedhar.
 (2022).
 Cloud Computing in Healthcare: Opportunities, Risks, and Compliance Introduction. doi:10.5281/zenodo.10779522

 [2] SonicDICOM | DICOM Viewer & DICOM Server.
-(Diciembre de 2024).
-Obtenido de https://sonicdicom.com/
+(December 2024). https://sonicdicom.com/

-[3] Rybak, G., Strzecha, K., & Krakós, M. (Febrero de 2022).
+[3] Rybak, G., Strzecha, K., & Krakós, M. (February 2022).
 A New Digital Platform for Collecting Measurement Data from the Novel Imaging Sensors in Urology.
 Sensors, 22(4), 1539. doi:10.3390/s22041539